 This is a comprehensive guide to choosing the best ceiling paint for your home.
 Get ideas for choosing the best type of ceiling paint, and even how to choose a ceiling paint color!

-Ceiling paint doesn’t have to be complicated.
+These projects (and decisions) don’t have to be complicated.
 We’re here to help you make decisions quickly, saving you time and money!

 A casual dining room with cream walls and a cream color ceiling, with a wood dining table.